1 whole Sunday Roaster – these birds are usually between 6-7 lbs

 Place the bird on top of the nest of carrots and onions.
 If you are a chicken trusser you can do so now, I’m not.

-Lay the reserved pieces of fat on top of the bird and pour the stock on top of any exposed onions and carrots.
+Lay the reserved pieces of fat on top of the bird (if you are not using oil) and pour the stock on top of any exposed onions and carrots.